Agency Program Setup and Execution

 Emergency Response Planning that works

-We develop emergency response planning documents that implement NIMS/SEMS and standards, are system-specific, and ease responsiveness.
-EEI has completed emergency response documents for special districts and municipalities for water systems to comply with the 2018 America’s Water Infrastructure Act.
-Our core philosophy: Create action-oriented documentation so that the last O&M hire can successfully respond to emergencies at 2 a.m.
+We develop emergency response planning documents that implement National Incident Management Systems (NIMS)/Standardized Emergency Management Systems (SEMS) and standards, are system-specific, and ease responsiveness.
+Ewers Engineerings has completed emergency response documents for special districts and municipalities for water systems to comply with the 2018 America’s Water Infrastructure Act.
+Our core philosophy: Create action-oriented documentation so that the next Operations and Maintenance hire can successfully respond to emergencies.

 Transparent decision-making for the hard stuff